5agado/conversation-analyzer/README.md

     2012.06.18 17:27:42 SENDER_2 Message text from sender2

 ##Usage
-Each of the three components (i.e. scraper, parser, analyzer) can be accessed separately.
+Each of the three components (i.e. scraper, parser, analyzer) can be run separately.
-The analyzer can be accessed via the main.py script contained in the *src* folder.
+The analyzer can be accessed via the *main.py* script contained in the *src* folder.
 It will log a set of basic stats for the overall conversation.
-Scraper and parser are instead inside the *util* folder.
+Scraper ( *conversationScraper.py* ) and parser ( *conversationParser.py* ) are instead inside the *util* folder.

 For each see the help menu (-h or --help) for a detailed usage description.